How to Get an International Driver’s License in Australia

 Your international driver’s license is only valid for 12 months from the date that it was issued.

-Also, whenever you use your international driver’s license, whether your an Australian abroad or a foreigner living in the country, you must have your Australian or home country driver’s license with you at all times.
+Also, whenever you use your international driver’s license, whether you’re an Australian abroad or a foreigner living in the country, you must have your Australian or home country driver’s license with you at all times.

 Keep in mind that some car insurance policies may not cover you while driving on an international driver’s license.